Send Connectors Exchange 2010

 - On the Address space page, click Add.

 - In the SMTP Address Space dialog box, specify the address to which you want to route the mail.
-To do this, enter the recipient’s domain name under Address space. to For example, enter contoso.com.
+To do this for specific recipients, enter the recipient’s domain name under Address space.
+If you wish to route all mail through the connector please enter an ‘*’ which indicates a wildcard for all destinations.

 - Click OK.